 Notary Documents in Italy for Family History

-Notary documents are one of the most important sources for family history studies available in the Italian Archives.
+Notary documents are one of the most important sources for family history studies available in the Italian State Archives.

-– social and economic status (for example, searching for any qualifications, profession, economic conditions, through the study of the goods that he/her purchased, sold or donated);
+– Social and Economic status: for example, searching for any qualifications, profession, economic conditions, through the study of the goods that he/her purchased, sold or donated;

 For each type of document we will provide a short summary of the typical content and an example.